ToshioCP/Gtk4-tutorial/gfm/sec32.md

   </binding>
 ~~~

-Therefore, `columnview` determines the way how to sort the list model.
+Therefore, `columnview` determines how to sort the list model.
-The "sorter" property of GtkColumnView is read-only property and it is a special sorter.
+The "sorter" property of GtkColumnView is a read-only GtkSorter and it always refers to the current column's "sorter" property.
-It reflects the user's sorting choice.
-If a user clicks the header of a column, then the sorter ("sorter" property) of the column is referenced by "sorter" property of the GtkColumnView.
+When a user clicks a column header, GtkColumnView updates its own "sorter" property to point to that column's sorter.
-If the user clicks the header of another column, then the "sorter" property of the GtkColumnView refers to the newly clicked column's "sorter" property.

-The binding above makes a indirect connection between the "sorter" property of GtkSortListModel and the "sorter" property of each column.
+The binding above makes an indirect connection between the "sorter" property of GtkSortListModel and the "sorter" property of each column.

 GtkSorter compares two items (GObject or its descendant).
 GtkSorter has several child objects.